-- fail to engage at all for a minimum of 4 consecutive weeks or
+- fail to engage at all for a minimum of four consecutive weeks or

-- fail to meet your physical engagement points for a minimum of 4 consecutive weeks (even if you have met your online weekly engagement points for that period) or
+- fail to meet your physical engagement points for a minimum of four consecutive weeks (even if you have met your online weekly engagement points for that period) or

-- fail to meet your weekly online engagement points for a minimum of 6 consecutive weeks (if you have met your physical engagement points for that period) or
+- fail to meet your weekly online engagement points for a minimum of six consecutive weeks (if you have met your physical engagement points for that period) or

-- fail to meet your weekly online engagement points for at least 3 distinct 2-week periods.
+- fail to meet your weekly online engagement points for at least three distinct two-week periods.

 Further actions will be taken should the lack of engagement continue, or should you fail to provide acceptable reasons for your non-engagement.

 The full process is detailed in the the Academic engagement monitoring policy.

 Important: If you fail to engage at all for 60 consecutive days after the Student Immigration contacts you, we will withdraw sponsorship of your Student visa.
 This will lead to your visa being cancelled and you will be required to leave the UK.
 Your Director of Studies may also be asked to follow the Procedure to respond to poor attendance.

 If you have failed to meet any two engagement points, the Student Immigration Service will contact your doctoral supervisor who will be asked to confirm by e-mail within 10 days that you are engaging with your studies.
 Reminders will be sent if necessary.

 If more engagement points are recorded as missed, or if no acceptable explanation is given for your lack of engagement, the Head of Department may be contacted.